MusicMoveArr/SeekDownloader/README.md

 If want to move the music from Downloads into your Music Library, take a look at my other project, https://github.com/MusicMoveArr/MusicMover

+Loving the work I do? buy me a coffee https://buymeacoffee.com/musicmovearr

 # Usage example
 ```
 dotnet SeekDownloader \